4nd3r/mkosi-intune/README.md

 [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html)
 container :partying_face:

-This is built on Debian Sid (unstable) with bleeding edge dependencies.
+I made this on Debian Sid (unstable) with bleeding edge dependencies.
 Most probably **this is not compatible with your system**.
 Everything here is provided only for reference and with hope that it might be helpful.
 No warranties, be careful and review the code before you run it. **If you don't